 West Henrietta is a somewhat small town located in the state of New York.
 With a population of 10,205 people and two constituent neighborhoods, West Henrietta is the 186th largest community in New York.

-West Henrietta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, West Henrietta is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Henrietta is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in West Henrietta who work in office and administrative support (11.35%), management occupations (9.94%), and sales jobs (9.59%).
+There are especially a lot of people living in West Henrietta who work in office and administrative support (11.32%), management occupations (10.59%), and sales jobs (9.26%).

 Also of interest is that West Henrietta has more people living here who work in computers and math than 95% of the places in the US.

 Because there are quite a few people attending college in West Henrietta, it is thought of as a college town.
 To the benefit of the many students in the area, West Henrietta provides a number of services, amenities and opportunities geared towards their needs and activities.

 The citizens of West Henrietta are among the most well-educated in the nation: 40.45% of adults in West Henrietta have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in West Henrietta in 2010 was $32,293, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $129,172 for a family of four.
 However, West Henrietta contains both very wealthy and poor people as well.